 For this reason, the CICIG was created under the auspices of the United Nations in December 2006.
-The CICIG functions with the attributes of a ting attempts and with a team ombod prosecuting attorney and with a team embedded within the Attorney General's office.
+The CICIG functions with the attributes of a prosecuting attorney and with a team embedded within the Attorney General's office.

 The CICIG has made a number of high profile arrests, including former prosecuting attorneys, high ranking Ministry of Defense officials, the acting head of the National Civil Police, and key arrests in cases of illegal adoption and drug trafficking rings.
 It has also made progress in the prosecution of former president Portillo.